alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Lower tier transfer protocol

-This protocol does not restrict time windows or networks for deposit, and read-write transfer volumes, and is used for less sensitive datasets.
+This protocol does not restrict time windows or networks for deposit, supports read-write transfer volumes, and is used for less sensitive datasets.
+Non-publically available data (Tier 1 and above) must still be encrypted in transit, with the encryption key transferred via a separate secure channel to the data.

 Software library distributions
 ------------------------------